-This vehicle, when manufactured as a truck tractor, will conform to FMVSS / CMVSS No. 108, Lamps, Reflective Devices, and Associated Equipment, if no alterations are made to any associated items supplied on the vehicle and no obstructions are installed which limit visibility of any item.
+This vehicle, when manufactured as a truck tractor, will conform to FMVSS / CMVSS No. 108, Lamps, Reflective Devices, and Associated Equipment, if no alterations are made to any associated items supplied on the vehicle and no obstructions are installed, which may limit visibility to any item.